Knowing which companion plants to plant next to radishes is key to growing a healthy and successful crop.

 Good Companion Plants for Radish

 Radishes are known for their vibrant color, robust flavor, and easy-to-grow nature.
-But they don’t have to be grown alone.
+But they don’t have to grow alone.

 On the plus side, there are many great accompanying plants that can do wonders for your radish crop.